Skip to content

 rationale string yes -- Why this was chosen

-alternatives list no -- Other options that were considered
+alternatives list no -- Rejected options and constraints

 revisit_when string no -- Condition to reconsider